Hearing the words European waterfall might evoke recollections of Langfoss, Stuibenfall, or Mardalsfossen. But that’s not what this article is about.

 The Typical Distribution Model

-When evaluating private real estate offerings, you’ll come across multiple variations of equity waterfalls.
-However, the most common structure you’ll find is a four-tiered structure.
+When evaluating private real estate offerings, you’ll encounter multiple variations of equity waterfalls.
+However, the most common structure is a four-tiered structure.

 Return of Capital – Tier #1